AdobeDocs/internal-test.en/help/test-guide/example-tab.md

 ---
 title: Example section as single tab
-description: This is not a description.
+description: This is not an effective description.
 ---

 # Example section as a single tab